biril/backbone-faux-server/README.md

 ```

 Route names can be useful for querying and / or removing earlier defined routes.
 However, this is
-often unecessary and route names may be skipped in most route declarations.
-(They're mandatory as
+often unecessary and route names may be skipped in most declarations.
+(They're mandatory as keys
-keys when passing a hash of routes to `addRoutes`.)
+when passing a hash of routes to `addRoutes`.)
 Coming back to the earlier "createBook" example,
 the route name may be skipped like so:

 ```javascript